AherRahul/portfolio-v1/content/articles/beginner-to-advance-nodejs-1-11.md

 We’ll use Node’s built-in `http` module first because it shows the core building blocks clearly: listening on a port, reading the request, and writing a response.
 Frameworks like Express make this easier, but it’s worth seeing the primitives.

-Nodejs has multiple built-in modules. **https** is one of them, and it's used to create a server.
+NodeJs has multiple built-in modules. **https** is one of them, and it's used to create a server.
 The **https** module has a function called `createServer`.
-Here’s a list of modules — whatever you see in this list are called **native modules** of Nodejs.
+Here’s a list of modules — whatever you see in this list are called **native modules** of NodeJs.
 Sometimes, they are imported like `node:http` in the code.
 Wait and see!

 ```jsx
 const http = require('http')